 [Tweet “Capabilities are in place to track you through your cell”]

 While the same could be said for other social media platforms, Facebook’s popularity, privacy settings, and the way users use the platform make it a particularly insipid threat to privacy.
 We aren’t talking the same type of privacy threat as the NSA, with the ability to make a cell phone “play at sleep” while recording what’s going on.
 But rather a more gradual loss of privacy through what we voluntarily post online.

-13 million Facebook users had never touched their privacy settings.
+As of 2013, 13 million Facebook users had never touched their privacy settings.
 For many, this means that all of their posts, pictures, and interactions were available via public searches.
 Even for those who do monitor their privacy settings, the 2012 transition to the timeline dredged up old posts breathing new life into those pesky several year old photos you had hoped went away.
 With periodic changes to the feed algorithm, it’s often hard to tell who might be seeing your activity without even asking to, or for whom your data is searchable.
 Messages are another potential privacy nightmare, and they’re currently stored indefinitely.
 While Facebook’s changes are often made in the name of creating a better user experience, the principal here is that Facebook controls the flow of your information, and they may change it at their slightest whim.

 If you already knew all that, or it seems like the price we simply have to pay to be part of the modern, connected world, check out the following.
 64% of employers check the Facebook and Twitter accounts of potential hires.
 More than 1/4 colleges screen applicants using social media.
 Social media posts are admissible in court, and even messages are admissible under traditional evidence rules.
 Coupled with location data and photosv -— an indefinite record of whatever’s on your mind– you might want to think twice before sharing next time.